hell-month/course/Day0.md

 You can skip this section if you already know what's going on, as these are just the basics.

+> [!IMPORTANT]
+> Before anything, you can join [Hell Month Discord server](https://discord.gg/9XKRaBy5J7) to get help from the community and ask questions in the waiting room, even before completing Day 0.

 ### Goal #1

 > [!CAUTION]